Characteristics2,3

 • Cervical Dystonia: Treatment with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
 There have been post- marketing reports of serious breathing difficulties, including respiratory failure, in patients with cervical dystonia treated with botulinum toxin products.
 Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscles are at greater risk of dysphagia.
 Limiting the dose injected into the sternocleidomastoid muscle may decrease the occurrence of dysphagia.

 • XEOMIN contains human serum albumin.
 Based on effective donor screening and product manufacturing processes, it carries an extremely remote risk for transmission of viral diseases and variant Creutzfeldt-Jakob disease (vCJD).
-There is a theoretical risk for transmission of Creutzfeldt-Jakob disease (CJD), but if that risk actually exists, the risk of transmission would also be considered extremely remote.
-No cases of transmission of viral diseases, CJD, or vCJD have ever been reported for albumin.
+There is a theoretical risk for transmission of Creutzfeldt-Jakob disease (CJD).
+No cases of transmission of viral diseases, CJD, or vCJD have ever been reported for licensed albumin or albumin contained in other licensed products.

 ADVERSE REACTIONS